 What Is Breathwork?

-- Breathwork for stress and anxiety
+- Stress and anxiety

-- Breathwork for sleep quality
+- Sleep quality

-- Breathwork for athletic performance
+- Athletic performance

-Why We Breathe Poorly
+Why Do We Breathe Poorly?

 - Mouth breathing (while awake and asleep)